- US Online Poker

 The details of the IPO are private at this time.
 However, Reuters claims that it has sources which have said Playtika could sell $1 billion in shares at a price valuing the company at close to $10 billion.

 It’s an interesting time for a social gaming company to make such a move.
-The US real money online gambling market is expanding rapidly, and social casino products are an adjacent industry.
+The US real money online gambling market is expanding rapidly, and social casino products like Playtika’s, or the popular High 5 Casino, are an adjacent industry.
 At the same time, US stock markets, particularly NASDAQ, are hot right now as recovery from the COVID-19 crash continues apace.

 Though headquartered in Israel, Playtika is currently owned by a Chinese investor group which comprises Giant Network Group (GNG) and Yunfeng Capital.